vxern/ruqqus_dart/README.md

 );
 ```

-:tada: You have now made your first post using the `ruqqus_dart` library, and are officially a novice bot-maker. :grin:
+:tada: You had now made your first post using the `ruqqus_dart` package, and were officially a novice bot-maker. :grin: